-The Septuagint (an ancient Greek translation) reads, "This is the book of the genealogy The Septuagint (an ancient Greek translation) reads, "This is the book of the genealogy of heaven and earth".
-It is significant to notice how this Ancient Greek translation (also deliberated to the LNO) is worded because Marthew 1:1 begins in the cases as man way.
-Matthew stants his readers to think about this vere when they read about the coming of Jesus.
-Matthew is hopting his readers see Jesus Coming as the beginning of a new creation.
+The Septuagint (an ancient Greek translation) reads, "This is the book of the genealogy of heaven and earth".
+It is significant to notice how this Ancient Greek translation (also isolate the LXX) is worlded because Matthew 11 begins in the east same way.
+Mathew and the the translation is about this verse when they read about the coming of learn Matthew is boying his readers see Jeans' coming as the beginning of a new creation.
+26 me near to his onship with